 Find more information related to radio interference below:

 On the Green Bank Site itself, our protection policy differentiates two zones, one for the laboratory, housing, and visitor facilities (Zone 2), and one for the Radio Astronomical Instruments themselves (Zone 1 aka the Radio Astronomy Instrument Zone) as illustrated on the following map:

-- If your work involves installing equipment in Zone 1, bear in mind that it must be tested in the anechoic chamber and mitigated to the required levels before you install it.
+- If your work or research involves installing equipment in Zone 1, bear in mind that it must be tested in the anechoic chamber and mitigated to the required levels before you install it.

 - For portable equipment, bring only what is absolutely necessary for your work into Zone 1, and don’t leave it there – that counts as “installed”.

 - Only diesel vehicles are allowed in Zone 1.